 The Ruby River could fish very well for those willing to give it a try....but remember access is tough.
+The flows are good for the adventuresome walking and wading angler.
 The Ruby is a nice option in the spring.
 The smaller valley doesn’t produce as strong of winds as the Madison and the dam protects the waters a bit early run off.
 Nymphing is always very productive with small worms, egg patterns, baetis nymphs and sometimes dead drifted streamers.
 Streamer fishing early can sometimes also be productive with smaller black patterns.
 Often the surface action can be very worth while with a late morning midge hatch followed by Blue Winged Olives.

 The Ruby is a unique option as it is kind of like a tailwater and kind of like a freestone.
 The water below the reservoir stays open all year and can produce some decent dry fly fishing over midge hatches on a mild day.
 Nymphing or slow stripping dark streamers can also produce.
 The smaller valley doesn’t produce as strong of winds as the Madison and the dam protects the waters a bit from ice shelves.
 Nymphing can be pretty good most days and you will often be surprised to find some rising trout over midge hatches.